 I was lucky enough that a friend sent me to a personal development seminar years ago.
 What was said that day appealed to me so much that I completely changed my mindset.
 I skipped saying “I am never lucky” following the example of my parents to “I am responsible for my own well-being”.

 The tips I learned that day and in the following years had a huge impact on my life.
 So much so that I wanted to share it.
-It is the main reason why Tom and I started AGE with CARE and our other websites.
+It is the main reason why Tom and I started our websites.

 The positive effects of daydreaming